 A number of tuition fellowships are awarded annually to PhD students.
-Awards are based on merit, with GRE scores and GPA used as a basis for evaluation for incoming students and progress and GPA in the program used as a basis for evaluation for returning students.
+Awards are based on merit, with the strength of all application documents used as a basis for evaluation for incoming students and progress and GPA in the program used as a basis for evaluation for returning students.
 There are several awards made each year.
 Awards are also given specifically to international students.
 Dilworth Fellowships and Stassen Jubilee Fellowships are awarded annually to international students who intend to work in their country of origin.
 The George Gay Memorial Fellowships are awarded annually to Hispanic students.
 Inquiries regarding CATS fellowships should be directed to the CATS office.